 If what Britishers did to India in 200 years is important to understand the present Indian society, the current affairs will help understand that how the current relations should be evolving keeping in mind the welfare of our citizens.
 So, I won’t be overstating if I say, STATIC is the driving force and DYNAMIC is the fuel that drives.

 Too philosophical?
 Eh!

-Well to make it simpler, I have discussed few points below to understand the importance of current affairs:
+Well, to make it simpler, I have discussed a few points below to understand the importance of current affairs:

 - UPSC is MAI-BAAP – In the year 2016, there was a sudden shift on current affairs in the preliminary exam and it even boosted the cutoff to 116 marks.
 In this scenario, it is not wise to skip the current affairs altogether because it can either get you in or out of the race.
 In fact, off late, even the mains exam is more focused towards current affairs.
 More like a jugalbandi between the static and dynamic.